chef/chef-oss-practices/repo-management/github-labels.md

 ## Status

- - `Untriaged` - An issue that has yet to be triaged.
-This should be set on all new issues
  - `Adopted` - An issue that is being worked on.
- - `Incomplete` - A pull request that is not ready to be merged as noted by the author.
- - `Waiting on Contributor` - An issue or pull request that has unresolved requested actions from the author.
  - `Good First Issue` - An issue that is ideal for a new contributor to the project.
  - `Help Wanted` - An issue that has enough details to be started and is ready for a contributor.
 These will show up on the Jump-In page for company wide first time contributor issues.
+ - `Incomplete` - A pull request that is not ready to be merged as noted by the author.
+ - `Untriaged` - An issue that has yet to be triaged.
+This should be set on all new issues
+ - `Waiting on Contributor` - An issue or pull request that has unresolved requested actions from the author.

 ## Triage

+ - `Declined` - Indicates an issue that can not or will not be resolved.
  - `Duplicate` - Indicates an issue is a duplicate of other open issue.
+ - `Feature Request` - Indicates an issue requesting new functionality.
  - `Needs Information` - Indicates an issue needs more information in order to work on it.
  - `Not Reproducible` - Indicates an issue can not be reproduced as described.
  - `Support` - Indicates an issue that is a support question and will be redirected to other mediums.
- - `Declined` - Indicates an issue that can not or will not be resolved.
- - `Feature Request` - Indicates an issue requesting new functionality.

 ## Type

+ - `Breaking Change` - Changes the way existing features work in a way that affects users.
  - `Bug` - Doesn't work as expected.
- - `Breaking Change` - Changes the way existing features work in a way that affects users.
  - `Chore` - non-critical maintenance of a project
  - `Deprecation` - Removal of existing features
+ - `Design Proposal` - Community survey of a proposal
  - `Enhancement` - Adds new functionality.
  - `Regression` - It used to work, now it doesn't.
- - `Design Proposal` - Community survey of a proposal
  - `Tech Debt` - Refactoring

  # Automating Label Application

- Currently we utilize [repoman](https://github.com/thommay/repo_man) to apply labels to individual GitHub repositories or all public repositories in a particular org.
+ Currently we utilize [repo_man](https://github.com/thommay/repo_man) to apply labels to individual GitHub repositories or all public repositories in a particular org.
 See the [chef example config](https://github.com/thommay/repo_man/blob/master/examples/chef.toml) for our current label setup.
 Repoman will not only add the appropriate labels, but it will also migrate existing labels and remove non-standard labels.